systematic-uol/systematic-uol.github.io/docs/people-insight/metaphors.md

 ## Application & use
 In Stage 1, metaphors emerged from activity books, interviews, and focus groups with people with MLTC.
 Metaphors that were said were translated into AI-generated images and validated through a workshop which our public advisors helped to facilitate.
 During the workshop, participants refined existing images, generated new ones, and discussed the use of AI to represent their experiences.
-<br><br>The resulting images were later used in our Stage 2 workshop with health, care, and VCSFE stakeholders as an icebreaker and to prompt discussion on their views of MLTC health and care systems
+<br><br>The resulting images were later used in our Stage 2 workshop with health, care, and VCFSE stakeholders as an icebreaker and to prompt discussion on their views of MLTC health and care systems

 ## Results & insights
 People with lived experience thought that the images helped to represent their experiences and highlighting: the burdens of daily life with MLTC; difficulties navigating a complex and unclear system; the emotional and mental toll of MLTC and the critical need for support.
 Participants in the workshop appreciated having a set of images, because different images resonated on different days, reflecting the shifting nature of living with MLTC.